Venice What to visit

 San Giorgio Maggiore Island

-The island San Giorgio Maggiore has little to visit, but there is a tower which you can climb and get another perspective on Venice.
+The island of San Giorgio Maggiore doesn’t have many sights, but it does feature a bell tower you can climb for a stunning new perspective of Venice.

 » Basilica Santa Maria Della Salute

-Probably the church of Santa Maria della Salute has already caught your attention while you were in St. Mark’s Square and, for that reason, it’s time to go there!
-The visit to the Basilica is free and it is open every day of the week.
+You’ve probably already noticed the striking Church of Santa Maria della Salute from St. Mark’s Square.
+So now it’s time to visit!
+Entry to the Basilica is free, and it’s open every day of the week.

 » Accademia Bridge and Gallerie dell’Accademia